100 Heroes: Lytton Strachey

 One of Strachey's significant relationships was with Roger Senhouse.

-Dora Carrington, the painter, and Strachey participated in a lifelong, open, loving but platonic relationship, and they eventually established a permanent home together at Ham Spray House, where Carrington would paint and Strachey would educate her in literature.
+Dora Carrington, the painter, and Strachey participated in a lifelong, open, platonic relationship.
+They eventually established a permanent home together at Ham Spray House.

-In 1921, Carrington agreed to marry Ralph Partridge, not for love but to secure their three-way relationship that consisted of herself, Strachey and Partridge.
+In 1921, Carrington agreed to marry Ralph Partridge.
+The purpose of the marriage appears to have been to secure a three-way relationship between herself, Strachey and Partridge.

 Death